Surface to Seafloor: A Generative AI Framework for Decoding the Ocean Interior State: Results

 We start by examining how well the SSH constrains the three components of velocity and temperature at a $400$ meter depth.
 We show the result of a trained neural network model for generating conditional samples in Figure \ref{fig:predict_states}.
 The sea surface height (first column) and corresponding simulated variables at a 400-meter depth (second column) are taken from 50 years in the future from the end of the training set.
 Each row corresponds to a different ocean state component, $(U, V, W, T)$, as labeled.
 Using the generative model, we draw 100 samples from the conditional distribution with this sea surface height as the conditional information.
 We then take the ensemble average over these samples (third column).
 We show 2 of the 100 samples in the fourth and fifth columns to illustrate the ``generative'' nature of the prediction from the neural network.

 We see an overall agreement between the ground truth (second column) and the expected value of the model predictions (third column).
 This result means that a substantial ageostrophic component is also captured.
 The ensemble mean of the generated samples looks similar to the ground truth and the representative generated samples since there is little diversity in the generated samples.
 The conditional distribution is nearly a delta function, suggesting that the sea surface height is very informative of the ocean state and that a functional relationship can be found between the sea surface height and sub-surface currents.
 In other words, the present inference task is leaning towards Equation \ref{informative}.
+Given that a traditional supervised learning task would produce the ensemble mean prediction of a generative model, low sample diversity would imply that a supervised learning task would perform well for the horizontal velocity components and the temperature field; however, the vertical velocity field has significant sample diversity (strong fluctuations in the northern region as can be seen by comparing the ensemble mean to the generated samples), implying that a traditional machine learning model would miss these fluctuations and ``average them out''.

 The sixth column shows the absolute value of the difference between the OcS and the AI mean, and the seventh column shows the ensemble standard deviation of the AI method.
 We represent predictive uncertainty by using the generated fields' standard deviation at each grid point.
 The largest standard deviation is associated with the northern convecting region, especially for vertical velocity.
 We surmise that the sea surface height alone is insufficient to constrain the pointwise vertical velocity magnitude in these regions.
+A traditional machine learning model would average out these fluctuations to produce the average vertical velocity field as given by the ``AI Mean'' column.
+We see the flexibility of the generative model in informing our ability to apply traditional machine learning models.
 The second largest source of uncertainty is the eddying gyre region, which contributes to the uncertainty of the velocity components.
 The mean discrepancy column and the AI Std column have similar spatial structures, suggesting that the method can identify regions in which it is less capable of prediction.